nielskee/draft-articles/TechnicalHiringPart2.md

 Ask the candidate to commit early and often, then you can see the solution evolve.
-Ask them to add a README.md too, with informal working notes - this isn't something you review, it's just a way of them communicating back to you.
+Ask them to add a README.md too, with informal working notes - this isn't something you review as part of their solution, it's just a way of them communicating back to you.
 I always advise students to do this for tech assignments even if they aren't asked, noting down the decisions they made, things they think worked out well, things they would do differently.
 It's great insight.

 Agree in your team a set of points to cover in code reviews, so that it's applied fairly and consistently across candidates.
 A lot of